 This leads me well on to movement (directed by Sophie Shaw).
 I found the movement in this performance to be particularly stiff and unseemly.
 First, there is the running around the stage, to all of its four corners.
 Being a forceful, energised movement, abruptly cutting it off makes it seems both visually unappealing and incomplete.
 To continuously stop such a vitalised action in its tracks makes the action seem indolent, as though its motions are being carried out lethargically to get the process over and done with.
-Every action must have a result or a point of arrival, a destination, unless there is a deliberately counteractive movement which cuts it off and takes hold of the motion, as it were.
+Every action must have a result or a point of arrival, a destination, unless there is a deliberately counteractive movement that cuts it off and takes hold of the motion, as it were.
 Here, there was no such sense of consequence, completion or deliberate incompletion, just awkward, unfinalised movements.
 There is not, I believe, enough utilisable space on this particular stage, both due to its size and its layout, and I recognise this as something which would inhibit the flourishing of these movements.

 The next integral movement is a rather violent and demonstrative sequence where Sister expresses her sense of pressure, turmoil and distress.
 Though I would say that this sequence was, initially, rather unoriginal in its head-holding and body-crunching, and whilst I would note that this entire sequence was executed very stiffly by O’Reilly, I will say that this held a very varied and articulate repertoire.
 That bodily fluidity is key here, however, and I would urge O’Reilly to work on this, as this same stiffness is what rendered the running ineffective too.

 Small and minute movements, however, seeming better conceived, were highly fluent, endearing and transportive.
-I refer primarily to the the hand movements around and across each other’s faces that Doolan and O’Reilly perform.
+I refer primarily to the hand movements around and across each other’s faces that Doolan and O’Reilly perform.
 Moments like these add texture, tone and subtext to the play, strengthening both its appeal and its believability as an existing world, with the use of an esoteric language that only the two characters and the performance itself understand.

 On to characterisation.
 Doolan and O’Reilly have a peculiar yet engaging chemistry in this performance.
 They portray their characters well and are, overall, well recognisant of their characters’ emotions and intents.
 However, there is very little physical variation in their performance, and I feel that the text often carries them along to a certain degree.
 For example, the characters are shown at various years of age throughout the text, sometimes teenagers, sometimes older.
 This is purely inferable by the dialogue in this performance, with very little change in physicality –– if any at all.
 There is also little shift between Doolan’s narration of the play and her speech as Her within it, and I would have liked to have seen a stronger emotional range from her, especially in the early scenes.

 As for theatrical components, I found set (designed by Mayou Trikerioti) to be very evocative.
 Symbolising expansiveness and, furthermore, loss, the mosaic-like backdrop of the forest conveyed a sense of space and also of memory.
 Being composed of many printed pieces of paper, and slightly misaligned, it seemed as though this was an image recreated by the minds of the characters in its vividness yet also its decadence.
-I would just be conscious of how well these pieces paper are mounted to the wall, as a few of them were falling off of the flat, which was most unbefitting.
+I would just be conscious of how well these pieces of paper are mounted to the wall, as a few of them were falling off of the flat, which was most unbefitting.